JuliaArrays/StaticArrays.jl/README.md

 ```

 Constructors take a flat tuple (even for higher-dimensional arrays) and should
 "just work" and perform similar promotion to `Array`.
-On the other hand,
-conversion from other array types is not yet provided.
+Also, conversion to `Array` and
+from `AbstractArray` types are implemented (though, at minimum, the size of the `StaticArray`
+must be provided as a type-parameter).
 Inner constructors perform
 compile-time checking of type-parameters, to make sure `Sizes`, `T`, `N`, and `D`
 are consistent.